 - Dry and itchy skin

 While not everyone experiences these symptoms, it can be something that happens when smelling any new RV.
-These symptoms can be exacerbated by the fact that most RVs are fully enclosed and compact, leading to more of the unpleasant smells breathed in.
+These symptoms can be exacerbated by the fact most RVs are fully enclosed and compact, leading to more unpleasant smells inhaled.

+Given formaldehyde can negatively affect us, you may be asking why it’s used in the manufacturing process of new RVs in the first place!
 Formaldehyde is a common preserving agent used in many different industries.
-It is used often in plywood and engineered wood manufacturing, which means that it often goes hand in hand with RV construction.
+It’s often used in plywood and engineered wood manufacturing, which means it often goes hand in hand with RV construction.

-There have been occurrences of formaldehyde directly affecting people who live in manufactured homes and RVs, so it is an important thing to keep in mind while shopping.
-However, it is often part of the inevitable process of purchasing any newly manufactured item!
+There have been occurrences of formaldehyde directly affecting people who live in manufactured homes and RVs, so it’s an important thing to keep in mind while shopping.

-8 Ways to Get Rid of New RV Smell
+How To Get Rid Of New RV Smell (8 Ways)

 So you’ve brought your new RV home, installed your home furnishings and brand new RV curtains– and everything stinks.
 You want to get rid of your RV smell, and fast- here’s what you can do to help with this process!